bit-shift-io/the-great-cook-up/rice.md

 Min 1.5 cups

+1 rice : 1 water - a little dry

-1 rice : 1 water - should be ok
+1 rice : 1.25 water - should be spot on

 1 rice : 1.5 water - good